In an era of radically transformative change

 Intelligent automation can be applied in many areas of your business; however, organizations must take a holistic approach to maximize value and understand the forces of change influencing the future.

 While some organizations may believe they have time before understanding and preparing for Intelligent Automation, this technology already is an integral part of our daily routines.
-Alexa, a bot (short for “robot”), reads stories to children and plays music with voice cues for seniors; the onset of the pandemic drove interactive sales of bots engaging in dialog with prospective customers via email, as well as qualifying sales opportunities; traffic reporting coupled with commuting advice…the list is endless.
+Alexa, a bot (short for “robot”), reads stories to children and plays music with voice cues for seniors; the onset of the pandemic drove interactive sales of bots engaging in dialogue with prospective customers via email, as well as qualifying sales opportunities; traffic reporting coupled with commuting advice…the list is endless.
 As in our private sphere, Intelligent Automation also has entered the business sector.
 A recent MIT study clarifies this.